 These promises, summed up on page 87-88 of Alcoholics Anonymous, often are read before the start of every meeting to serve as a reminder of what we are working for.
-Here we break down them down.
+Here we break down the 12-step promises of recovery..

 5. No matter how far down the scale we have gone, we will see how our experience can benefit others.

 As mentioned earlier, regret is one of the most difficult emotions to deal with in early sobriety.
 We regret the opportunities we blew, the money we lost, the relationships we lost, on and on.
 If we stay in the program, however, and continue to help others, we will see that all the pain we went through was not entirely for waste.